pmbgv/WorkflowsPersonalizables/replit.md

 - **CDN Ready**: Static assets can be served from CDN in production

 ## Changelog
+- June 19, 2025: Fixed modal positioning issue - moved AlertDialog components to correct scope level to display properly when validation is triggered
 - June 19, 2025: Enhanced modal validation with debugging logs and comprehensive tests - verified complete flow from schema selection to save prevention
 - June 19, 2025: Fixed modal implementation - added AlertDialog JSX to component to display validation modal when saving schemas without approval steps
 - June 19, 2025: Changed approach from auto-approval to prevention validation - implemented frontend modal to prevent saving schema configurations without approval steps instead of auto-approving requests